Science

 Math-Science Investigations

-(Class IV) Math-Science Investigations (MSI) is a lab-based, full-year course that provides students the opportunity to investigate how we use energy and materials to shape and control the world around us.
-Boys do this in an interdisciplinary context, exploring ideas in science, technology, engineering, the arts, and mathematics, collectively known as STEAM.
+Math-Science Investigations (MSI) is a lab-based, full-year course that provides all Class IV boys the opportunity to investigate how we use energy and materials to shape and control the world around us.
+Boys do this in an interdisciplinary context, exploring ideas in science, technology, engineering, the arts, and mathematics.
 Boys are active learners in this course, discovering concepts through investigation and experimentation and completing projects, often in collaboration, of increasing complexity over the course of the year.
 They also become immersed in the “maker” culture, building the creative confidence to use newfound skills, tools, and technologies to approach challenging problems.

 -